 The park is part of the traditional lands of the Gubbi Gubbi people and Kondalilla is an Aboriginal word meaning ‘rushing waters’, which is exactly what you can expect from the spectacular falls during the summer wet season.
 Before falling 90m into the rainforest valley below, Skene Creek gathers in a rock pool with its own 4m waterfall, providing a tranquil spot to cool off and relax.

 We recommend this wild creek swimming for older kids – tweens and teens.

 Walking Tracks, Waterfalls and Wildlife

-From the car park at the end of Kondalilla Falls road there is a 50m downhill walk, with multiple stairs, that leads to the large grassy picnic area and the start of the walking tracks.
+From the car park at the end of Kondalilla Falls road, there is a 50m downhill walk with multiple stairs leading to the large grassy picnic area and the start of the walking tracks.
 With its lush surroundings, shade trees, barbecues, picnic tables and toilet facilities, the picnic area is a beautiful spot to refuel before or after your walk.

 Picnic Creek Circuit walk

 There are several walking tracks in Kondalilla National Park including a section of the Sunshine Coast Hinterland Great Walk.

 The shortest walk is Picnic Creek circuit at 1.7km; it is a relatively easy walk suitable for children and takes around 45 minutes to complete.
 The track, however, is not wheelchair or pram accessible and there are many steps so smaller children will need to walk or be carried.